cBioPortal/cbioportal/docs/Customizing-your-instance-of-cBioPortal.md

    </tbody>
 </table>

+# Customization when using Docker
+To add images or other files to the Docker image one can mount them inside the `cbioportal-webapp` folder.
+For example to use a custom logo for `skin.right_logo`.
+Mount the image inside the`cbioportal-webapp` folder with `-v /path/to/custom_logo.png:/cbioportal-webapp/images/custom_logo.png` and set `skin.right_logo=custom_logo.png` in your properties file.

 # Creating your own local news/about or FAQ page

 Creating you own local news/about or FAQ page involves three steps.
 For example, to create your own news page: